jayphd/jayphd.github.io/tracking.md

 1. Use Grid_data.m for gridding raw data from INSAT3D satellite.
 2. Run Track_CS.m for tracking of MCSs in the gridded dataset.
 3. MCS are stored in .csv files in the 'MCSs_dataset' folder.

-4.
-Note: The LAT-LON grid is set to (1/12) degree spatial resolution.
-The native INSAT-3D resolution is 4 km.
-Modify the spatial resolution resolution of grid as needed.
+Note: The LAT-LON grid is set to (1/12) degree spatial resolution as the native INSAT-3D image resolution is 4 km.
+Modify the spatial resolution of the grid as needed.

 Tracking dataset columns: